Lord-V15/OCR-Companion-v2/README.md

 # <img src="./Icons/iOS/AppIcon.appiconset/prizmo-2-scanning-ocr-speech-2013-05-17-29@3x.png" width =75>OCR NOTES COMPANION

-IOS app for taking quick notes using the camera and saving them as PDF, along with the OCR recognition of the text detected
+IOS app for taking quick notes using the camera and saving them as PDF, along with the text detected

 ## Overview